satyagraha/gfm_viewer/README.md

 ## Installation from Source Code

-The following build and install process can be followed to build the plugin locally should there be an issue with the update site:
+Should there be an issue with the update site, the following build and install process can be followed to build the plugin locally assuming a typical Windows 7+ environment:

-* Ensure you have [Maven](http://maven.apache.org/) executables installed for your OS and enviroment variable `JAVA_HOME` points to an installed JDK 6+
+* Ensure you have [Maven](http://maven.apache.org/) executables installed for your OS and enviroment variable `JAVA_HOME` points to an installed **32-bit** JDK 8+ (see [Development](#development) section below
 * Clone this project's repository to a convenient location (a path not containing special characters like space is advised)
 * In a shell or command window, change working directory to project root ( `gfm_viewer` with this README.md),